1. Introduction

 • You need a quick integration path

-• Your authentication system has a simple session creation API
+• Your authentication system has a simple session/token creation API

 The action environment provides secure access to your authentication system’s API.
 Make sure to configure the necessary credentials and permissions in your Corbado Connect project settings.